 CMAKE_PREFIX_PATHinstead of setting them in CMakeLists.txt:

-You can use Qt type renderers in CLion, however, for now, you need to set them manually either using the gdbinit/lldbinit scripts or, in the case of MSVC, via native visualizers.
+You can use Qt type renderers, which are usually shipped with Qt tools, for your project in CLion.
+However, for now, you need to set them manually either using the .gdbinit/.lldbinit scripts or, in the case of MSVC, via native visualizers.

-For example, try copying qt5.natvis under your project root - CLion will detect and use it automatically.
+For example, copy qt5.natvis under your project root, and CLion will automatically detect and use it for rendering.

 Windows MinGW / macOS / Linux